Repair Assistance FAQs

 5. How will I be notified if I qualify?

-After your application is processed, you will be mailed a determination letter.
-In general, CAP applications are processed in approximately thirty (30) days from the date of receipt.
+After your application is processed, you will be mailed a determinationletter.
+In general, CAP applications are processed within two (2) weeks of receipt of a completed application.

 6. If approved, what can I expect?